cincodemayo11/git-pusher/README.md

 PREP WORK:

 Step 0: Install the expect package.
-In Ubuntu run : sudo apt-get install expect Step 1: Clone this repo
+In Ubuntu run : sudo apt-get install expect\n Step 1: Clone this repo
 Step 2: cd into the repo folder
 Step 3: Run the installer (type "./install" then press "Enter")